onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 You might have already used the Firefox Profiler or Google Chrome’s Dev tools, but have you already profiled in Node.js?

-Node.js comes with a built-in sampling profiler, which can be invoked with the `--prof` flag.
+Node.js has a built-in sampling profiler, which can be invoked with the `--prof` flag.

 We’ll try it with this code: